IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

-simulator is as easy (or as difficult) as any other Numba-compiled function, and there is no point in using the preset simulation methods such as [Portfolio.from_signals](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals) if you can get the same results, achieve a multifold performance gain, use rotational indexing and caching, and do AOT compilation by designing your own pipeline from scratch.
+simulator is as easy (or as difficult) as any other Numba-compiled function, and there is no point in using the preset simulation methods such as [Portfolio.from_signals](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals) if you can produce the same results, achieve a multifold performance gain, be able to use rotational indexing, caching, and AOT compilation, by designing your own pipeline from scratch.
 After all, it's just a bunch of loops that gradually move over the shape of a matrix, execute orders, update the state of the simulation, and write some output data.
 Everything else is up to your imagination :mage: